 The Domestic Markets team and the Foreign Reserves team both transact directly with the market.
 Domestic Markets maintains and controls the liquidity of the New Zealand banking system and puts monetary policy into place.
 Foreign Reserves manages the Bank’s foreign reserves (as the name would suggest), monitors the markets and undertakes foreign exchange market intervention.

 Two teams are responsible for the collection and distribution of data and market intelligence, which support a number of the Bank’s key outputs.
 The Financial Markets Research team collect, decipher and relay market information from New Zealand and international markets to the relevant people, including the Monetary Policy Committee.
-The Stability Analysis team takes overall responsibility for producing the Financial Stability Report.

 The Risk Unit provides the Department and Governors with quantitative advice on the risks that come about from the core activities of the Financial Markets Department.